The rules on driving during lockdown differ depending on where you live in the UK, and are regularly updated.

 Staying safe if you drive during the coronavirus pandemic

-If you have no choice but to drive, steps you should take to protect yourself and others include:
+Steps you should take to protect yourself and others if you drive during the COVID-19 outbreak include:

 - Before and after using your car, thoroughly wash your hands, or use alcohol gel if this isn’t possible.

 - Only you and members of your household should drive in the same car – don’t share with family members in a different household.